Bank CEOs warn of 'daunting' challenges from inflation - NewsBreak

 Bank CEOs warn of 'daunting' challenges from inflation

-WASHINGTON — (AP) — In what has become an annual ritual, the CEOs of the major U.S. banks appeared in front of Congress on Wednesday to sell themselves as shepherds of a helpful industry at a time of financial and economic distress for many Americans.
+WASHINGTON — (AP) — The CEOs of the nation's biggest banks appeared in front of Congress Wednesday and gave a dim view of the U.S. economy, reflecting the financial and economic distress many Americans are facing.

-Democrats called JPMorgan Chase, Bank of America, Wells Fargo and Citigroup to Washington to talk about pocketbook issues as households contend with the highest inflation since the early 1980's and the midterm election looms just weeks away.
+JPMorgan Chase's Jamie Dimon, Citigroup's Jane Fraser and other chief executives said the U.S. consumer is currently in good shape but faces threats from high inflation and rising interest rates.

+The hearing happened on the same day the Federal Reserve announced a 3/4-point hike to its benchmark interest rate as the central bank tries to contain inflation.
+When asked by lawmakers, the Wall Street CEOs seemed increasingly skeptical that the Fed can achieve its goal of a "soft landing," where inflation is brought back down without causing widespread damage to the economy.

+“We have got to get inflation behind us.
+I wish there were a painless way to do that, there isn’t,” Powell said at a news conference following the announcement of the rate increase.

+“In this environment, the role that banks play to protect consumers and provide access to affordable credit is absolutely critical,” said Rep. Maxine Waters, D-California and chairwoman of the House Financial Services Committee.

-While billed as a hearing on everyday finances, the CEOs have been peppered with political questions with Washington in the midst of an election year.
+While billed as a hearing on everyday finances, the CEOs were also peppered with political questions with Washington in the midst of an election year.
+Democrats pushed the CEOs on issues like racial equity, the unionization efforts at banks, as well as evergreen financial topics like overdraft fees and fraud.

-One hot button issue has been the issue of gun store sales.
+Republicans took the opportunity to both push back on the need for the hearing — this is the third time Democrats have brought Wall Street executives in front of this committee since taking control of the House in 2019 — as well as high inflation.
+One hot-button issue was gun store sales.
 Earlier this month the major payment networks — Visa, Mastercard and American Express — said they would start categorizing gun store sales as a separate merchant code.
 It's a decision gun control advocates have pushed for, potentially to help catch surges of gun sales ahead of a mass shooting.

 Rep. Roger Williams, R-Texas, pushed the bank CEOs on whether they would follow the payment networks’ decision.
 In response, all six CEOs said they would not stop legal gun sales and would protect consumers’ privacy.

-“We don’t want to tell Americans what to do with their money,” said Jamie Dimon, CEO of JPMorgan Chase.
+“We don’t want to tell Americans what to do with their money,” Dimon said.

-The hearing is taking place before the House Committee on Financial Services.
-Goldman Sachs and Morgan Stanley, which focus on investment banking, are not testifying this time.
-Instead, the CEOs of three new banks have been brought in: Andy Cecere of U.S. Bank, William Demchak of PNC Financial and Bill Rogers Jr. of Truist.
+Goldman Sachs and Morgan Stanley, which focus on investment banking, did not testify at Wednesday's hearing.
+Instead, the CEOs of three new banks were brought in: Andy Cecere of U.S. Bank, William Demchak of PNC Financial and Bill Rogers Jr. of Truist.

 Each of them runs “super regionals” — banks that are huge in their own right, with thousands of branches and hundreds of billions in assets, but dwarfed in size by JPMorgan, BofA, Citi and Wells.